niteshjain132/brainupgrade-aws-labs/brainupgrade-aws-efs/README.md

-# How to share files from AWS EFS between EC2 instances.
+# How to share files from AWS EFS between EC2 instances?
   * Create a security group (e.g, efs-sg) to associate with the EC2 instances and EFS mount target:
     * Inbound SSH connections to the EC2 instances from your computer (e.g. 0.0.0.0/0 or CIDR block of your network).
     * Inbound NFS connections to the file system via the EFS mount target from the EC2 instances.
 NFS port:2049 and source should EC2 security group.